Continuous-time quantum walks on a defective lattice: Boosting the spreading of delocalized states through Parrondo's strategy: Introduction

 \section{Introduction}

-Quantum walks (QWs), the quantum analogs of classical random walks, have emerged as fundamental models in quantum information processing and quantum computing, providing a universal platform for the development of quantum algorithms.
+Quantum walks (QWs), the quantum analogs of classical random walks, have emerged as fundamental models in quantum information processing and quantum computing, providing a versatile framework for the development of quantum algorithms.
 The concept was initially proposed in 1993 by Aharonov \textit{et al.} in a discrete-time formulation~\cite{aharonov1993quantum} and later extended to a continuous-time framework in 1998 by Farhi and Gutmann~\cite{farhi1998quantum}.
-These models exhibit unique features compared to classical random walks, such as quantum interference and ballistic transport~\cite{kempe2003quantum,venegas2012quantum}, making them key tools for exploring quantum phenomena and their applications.
-The ballistic propagation of quantum walks motivated their early applications as quantum search engines~\cite{shenvi2003quantum,tulsi2008faster,portugal2013quantum}, yet they have since been employed to model a wide range of physical processes, including photosynthesis~\cite{engel2007evidence,mohseni2008environment} and universal computation~\cite{childs2009universal,lovett2010universal}.
-Furthermore, quantum walks have been implemented across diverse experimental settings~\cite{wang2013physical,flamini2019photonic}.
+In contrast to classical random walks, whose variance grows linearly with time, $\sigma^2\propto t$, quantum walks exhibit ballistic spreading, characterized by a quadratic growth of the variance, $\sigma^2\propto t^2$~\cite{kempe2003quantum,venegas2012quantum}.
+This enhanced spreading originates from coherent quantum interference and allows the walker to explore the position space more efficiently.
+The resulting propagation advantage motivated early applications of quantum walks to quantum search algorithms, where they provide a quadratic speedup in hitting times relative to classical counterparts, enabling the identification of an item among $N$ possibilities in $O(\sqrt{N})$ steps~\cite{shenvi2003quantum,tulsi2008faster,portugal2013quantum}.
+More broadly, they have since been employed to model a wide range of physical processes, including photosynthetic energy transport~\cite{engel2007evidence,mohseni2008environment} and universal quantum computation~\cite{childs2009universal,lovett2010universal}.
+Furthermore, they have been realized across diverse experimental platforms~\cite{wang2013physical,flamini2019photonic}.